vaultah/replicat/README.md

  - `clean` -- performs garbage collection
  - `upload` -- uploads files to the backend (no chunking, no encryption, keeping original names)

-> :warning: **WARNING**: actions that read from or upload to the repository can safely be run
+> ⚠️ **WARNING**: actions that read from or upload to the repository can safely be run
 > concurrently; however, there are presently no guards in place that would make it safe
 > for you to run destructive actions (`delete`, `clean`) concurrently with those actions
 > *unless* you use independent keys (see the explanation above).
 I do plan to implement them